 Ever wonder how to make a quiet book?
-I wondered too!
-I wanted to create something special for my nephew that he would hopefully, be able to use for many years.
+Me too!
+I wanted to create something special for my nephew that he would hopefully be able to use for many years.
 I love the idea a quiet book, so I decided to create one just for him.

 This was my first attempt at a felt quiet book, but I am so happy with how it turned out!
 I am not great at sewing so most of the book is put together using hot glue, but there are a few areas that I strengthened by sewing.

-This quiet book, like most, contains small parts.
+This quiet book, like most quiet books, contains small parts.
 The book is not intended to be used with, and should not be used with babies, toddlers or children that may put the pieces of the quite book in their mouth.